abogoyavlensky/automigrate/README.md

 ### Things still in design

+- How to handle common configuration conveniently?
 - Should args `:models-file` and `:migrations-dir` are set by default?
 - Should it be possible to set arg `:jdbc-url` as an env var?
-- How to handle common configuration conveniently?
 - More consistent and helpful messages for users.
 - Ability to separate models by multiple files.
-- Move transformations out of conformers. (tech)
+- Move transformations out of clojure spec conformers. (tech)
-- Add option to disable field types validation in order to be able to use the tool while not every type of database column is supported.
+- Disable field types validation at all, or add ability to set arbitrary custom type.

 ## Inspired by